 The color of your oil will change the color of your final product.
 If you use a deep yellow oil, like jojoba or olive oil, then your soap will have a slight yellow hue.
 If you use something like fractionated coconut oil, then your soap will remain clear.
 In the future, I’d like to play around with adding aloe vera gel (probably a couple of tablespoons) or vitamin E oil (probably a teaspoon) instead of the oil.

 I may not be able to help you tackle that pile of glorious dishes (just think of the amazing food that you’ve made with those dishes!), but I can share my dish soap recipe to help you get those dishes squeaky clean.

-- Pour the water and vinegar (if using) into a soap dispenser (I purchased my soap dispenser in the bath section at Target).
+Pour the water and vinegar (if using) into a soap dispenser (I purchased my soap dispenser in the bath section at Target--you can find the same one here).
 Shake the bottle to combine the ingredients.
 Add the Sal Suds and oil (if using), and gently shake the bottle again to combine the ingredients.
 There may be bubbles at the top of the dish soap after shaking the bottle.
 This is completely normal.